© Crown copyright 2017

 CIS online service verification issues

-Five issues are currently affecting subcontractor verification through the HMRC CIS online service.
+Five issues are currently affecting subcontractor verification through the HM Revenue and Customs (HMRC) CIS online service.
 This sets out what these issues are, and what to do if you encounter them.

 Issue 1: verifications done previously online